Xinran2022/pcmci_array/README.md

-# Array-job (Xinran)
+# Array-job Example
-Example of Slurm Arrayjob for Xinran's workload
+Example of Slurm Arrayjob example for python functions